Indoor and outdoor things to do in Warsaw in winter

 “With temperatures already in the minus, we planned to find fun things to do in Warsaw in winter, and mainly indoors!”

-Warsaw milk bars
+Visit one of Warsaw milk bars

 We discovered a unique dining experience in Warsaw that kills 3 birds with one stone.
 Traditional, hearty and cheap, Warsaw’s milk bars are an epicurean experience unlike any other.
 The first one opened in 1896 selling basic dairy-based products, hence where it took its name.